robertdurkaj/tengri/README.rst

 Do you regularly check weather forecast a day before an activity?
 This simple command-line tool scrapes the following web forecasts for you:

-- meteoblue.com
+- www.meteoblue.com
-- yr.no
+- www.yr.no
-- mountain-forecast.com
+- www.mountain-forecast.com

 Usage example::